Paul Casey

 Paul Alexander Casey (born 21 July 1977) is an English golfer who is a member of LIV Golf.
 He has also played on the US-based PGA Tour and the European Tour.
 In 2009, he achieved his highest position, third, in the Official World Golf Ranking.

-Early and personal life
+Early life

 Casey was born in Cheltenham, Gloucestershire, but moved with his family to Weybridge, Surrey at the age of six.
 After attending Cleves School, Weybridge and then Hampton School, west London, he studied A levels at Strode's College, Egham, Surrey.
-He then took a golf scholarship at Arizona State University.